Exact PPS Sampling with Bounded Sample Size

 Existing algorithms either assume the given weights are such that this trade-off does not occur, or they prioritize achieving the target sample size $n$ over enforcing the PPS property.
 Specifically, suppose that we have a universe of $N$ items with positive weights $w_{1}, \dots, w_{N}$.
-Systematic sampling and conditional Poisson sampling approaches assume the existence of $\pi_{i} = \rho w_{i}$ with $0 \leq \pi_{i} \leq 1$ and $\sum_{i=1}^{N} \pi_{i} = n$ \citep[see, e.g.,][]{Madow1949, hajek1964}; under these assumptions both goals are simultaneously satisfiable, but the conditions do not allow for arbitrary values of the $w_i$.
-Almost all other approaches include all items if $N \leq n$; otherwise, they implicitly or explicitly solve the equation $n = \sum_{i=1}^{N} \min(1, \tau w_i)$ for $\tau$ and include each item with probability $\min(1, \tau w_{i})$ \citep[see, e.g.,][]{Chromy1979, Chao82, Rosen1997, CohenDKLT11, Tille2019}.
+Systematic sampling and conditional Poisson sampling schemes assume the existence of $\pi_{i} = \rho\cdot w_{i}$ with $0 \leq \pi_{i} \leq 1$ and $\sum_{i=1}^{N} \pi_{i} = n$; see, e.g., \cite{hajek1964,Madow1949}.
+Under these assumptions both goals are simultaneously satisfiable, but the conditions do not allow for arbitrary values of the $w_i$.
+Almost all other approaches include all items if $N \leq n$ and otherwise implicitly or explicitly solve the equation $n = \sum_{i=1}^{N} \min(1, \tau \cdot w_i)$ for $\tau$ and include each item with probability $\min(1, \tau \cdot w_{i})$; see, e.g., \cite{Chao82, Chromy1979, CohenDKLT11, Rosen1997, Tille2019}.
 When $N \geq n$, this always creates a sample of size $n$, but can violate the PPS property to an arbitrary degree when item weights differ significantly from each other.
 For instance, in our previous example, $\tau = 2/3$ and thus items of weight~1 are $2/3$ as likely to be in the sample as items of weight~4, instead of $1/4$ as likely, as was desired.
-The typical result is that items with weights much higher than the average appear in the sample with probability~1, i.e., are over-represented, as exemplified by items $b_1$--$b_6$ in our example.
-(Somewhat confusingly, such methods are sometimes referred to in the literature as enforcing ``strict PPS.'') \citet{Sunter77,Sunter86} also allows appearance probabilities for items having small weights to deviate from exact PPS.
+The typical result is that items with weights much higher than the average appear in the sample with probability~1, and that lower weight items are over-represented as compared to their higher-weight counterparts, as exemplified by items $a_1$--$a_6$, $b_1$--$b_6$ in our example (Somewhat confusingly, such methods are sometimes referred to in the literature as enforcing ``strict PPS''). \citet{Sunter77,Sunter86} also allows appearance probabilities for items having small weights to deviate from exact PPS.